August 25, 2021

 Visual Data Mapping in Reverse-ETL

 We launched our reverse-ETL pipeline with a highly customizable, JSON-based configuration flow.
 Our customers love the flexibility because it helps them solve more complex data needs in their destinations.

 There are many use cases, though, where configurable JSON is overkill.
 Specifically, when mapping columns to custom fields in a CRM or email tool, a UI can help developers deliver data faster.

-With lots of customer feedback, we've released the first version of our Visual Data Mapper for Warehouse Actions, which allows you to map warehouse columns to fields in a select number of destinations.
+With lots of customer feedback, we've released the first version of our Visual Data Mapper for Reverse ETL, which allows you to map warehouse columns to fields in a select number of destinations.
 Currently, we support mapping for HubSpot, Salesforce, MailChimp, and Braze.

 This feature is in production, so you can log in to try it out.
 Note that you need to create a new Warehouse Source and connect a supported destination.

 We have a large and growing library of sources, but customers often have the need to connect custom sources, oftentimes for internal data, but also when they need an integration that we haven't built yet.

 This past week, we released our Webhook Source, which allows you to add any source that supports a webhook and use it to send events to any of your destinations.